Learn to make easy-peasy lilly pilly muffins with locally foraged bush foods.

-Lillypilly season is finishing up round our parts, so we thought we’d share a little celebratory treat to farewell these crisp little magenta pearls ’til next year.
-Lillypilly muffins are certainly a treat, with plenty sweet and creamy, but we reckon they give berry muffins a run for their money, and they use up these fruits which often go wasted on footpaths around our neighbourhood.
+Lilly pilly muffins are certainly a treat, as lilly pilly berries are sweet and creamy, and we believe they give berry muffins a run for their money.
+Plus, if you’re a savvy urban forager, they use up these fruits which often go wasted on footpaths around the neighbourhood.

 (Makes 11 muffins)

-1 cup lillypillies, fresh or stewed (de-stoned too!)
+- 1 cup lillypillies (de-stoned), fresh or stewed

 Preheat over to 180 degrees C and grease a muffin tin.
 Mix flour and caster sugar lightly.